shaik1002/biggitlabbomb/doc/user/project/time_tracking.md

 Prerequisites:

 - In issues, you must have at least the Reporter role for the project.
-- In tasks, you must have at least the Reporter role for the project.
 - In merge requests, you must have at least the Developer role for the project.

 To enter an estimate, use the `/estimate` [quick action](quick_actions.md), followed by the time.